medalibadis/myschool-manager/SUPABASE_SETUP.md

-# Supabase Integration Setup Guide
+# Supabase Setup Guide

-This guide will help you set up Supabase with your MySchool Manager project.

 ## Prerequisites
 - A Supabase account (sign up at https://supabase.com)
-- Node.js and npm installed on your system
+- Node.js and npm installed
+- Next.js project set up

 ## Step 1: Create a Supabase Project

 1. Go to https://supabase.com and sign in
 2. Click "New Project"
 3. Choose your organization
-4. Enter a project name (e.g., "myschool-manager")
+4. Enter project details:
+   - Name: `myschool_manager` (or your preferred name)
-5. Enter a database password
+   - Database Password: Create a strong password
-6. Choose a region close to your users
+   - Region: Choose the closest region to your users
-7. Click "Create new project"
+5. Click "Create new project"

-## Step 2: Get Your Supabase Credentials
+## Step 2: Get Your Project Credentials

 1. In your Supabase dashboard, go to Settings > API
+2. Copy the following values:
-2. Copy your Project URL
+   - Project URL (starts with `https://`)
-3. Copy your anon/public key
+   - Anon public key (starts with `eyJ`)

 ## Step 3: Set Up Environment Variables